rougier/dana/doc/examples.rst

 Diffusion process
 ===============================================================================
-Have a look at the chapter :doc:`quickstart` for a commented implementation of a diffusion process.
+Have a look at the chapter :doc:`quicktour` for a commented implementation of a diffusion process.